What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 | LangGraph | Python | Graph / DAG-Based | Complex branching logic, stateful agents | Fine-grained control over agent state and transitions |

-| AutoGen (Microsoft) | Python | Conversational, Peer-to-Peer | R&D, code generation, multi-turn reasoning | LLM-native conversation loops; easy multi-model setup |
+| Microsoft Agent Framework | Python / .NET | Conversational, Peer-to-Peer | Microsoft-stack teams, code generation, multi-turn reasoning | Microsoft's designated successor to both AutoGen and Semantic Kernel |

-| LangChain Agents | Python / JS | Tool-Use, Sequential | RAG pipelines, tool-calling agents | Largest ecosystem of integrations and tools |
+| LangChain (v1) | Python / JS | Tool-Use, Sequential | RAG pipelines, tool-calling agents | Largest integration ecosystem.
+Note the v1 migration: the legacy agent stack moved to langchain-classic, and the current API is create_agent, running on LangGraph |

-| Semantic Kernel | Python / C# / Java | Hierarchical, Plugin-Based | Enterprise .NET/Azure environments | Deep Microsoft/Azure integration; strong for enterprise |
+| Semantic Kernel | Python / C# / Java | Hierarchical, Plugin-Based | Enterprise .NET/Azure environments | Still actively released, but Microsoft names Agent Framework its successor |

 How to Build a Multi-Agent AI System with SolGuruz